ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

       - Delete (4): This operation concerns the deletion of the topic-data resource for the topic in question at the Broker, performed by means of a DELETE request sent to that resource.

-        If a Client wishes to obtain only the Delete permission on an application group, then the Client does not need to join the corresponding security group, hence it does not need to request an access token for interacting with the KDC.
+        If a Client wishes to have authorised only the Delete operation on an application group, then the Client does not need to join the corresponding security group, hence it does not need to request an access token for interacting with the KDC.

-        If a Client wishes to obtain the Delete operation on a security group, then the AS and the KDC ignore the wish for that operation when processing the scope entry in question.
+        If a Client wishes to have authorised the Delete operation on a security group, then the AS and the KDC ignore the wish for that operation when processing the scope entry in question.

    * The set of N numeric identifiers is converted into the single value R, by taking two to the power of each numeric identifier X_1, X_2, ..., X_N, and then computing the inclusive OR of the binary representations of all the power values.

-   Since this application profile considers user-related operations, the "Admin" operation is signaled as not wished/authorized.
+   Since this application profile considers user-related operations, the "Admin" operation is signaled as not wished/authorised.
 That is, the scope entries MUST have the least significant bit of "Tperm" set to 0.

-If the "Toid" of a scope entry in an access token specifies the name of an application group (i.e., the "AppGroup" operation is signaled as authorized), the Client has also the permission to retrieve the configuration of the application group (topic) whose name is indicated by "Toid", by sending a GET or FETCH request to the corresponding topic resource at the Broker.
+If the "Toid" of a scope entry in an access token specifies the name of an application group (i.e., the "AppGroup" operation is signaled as authorised), the Client has also the permission to retrieve the configuration of the application group (topic) whose name is indicated by "Toid", by sending a GET or FETCH request to the corresponding topic resource at the Broker.

 The specific interactions between the Client and the Broker are defined in {{I-D.ietf-core-coap-pubsub}}.